BeatriceVaienti/dsml_project/README.md

 Consistently with the results obtained for the base model, the learning rate 5e-05 outperforms the lower learning rate of 1e-05.
 However, the best accuracy still appears largely lower than the one obtained with the base model.
 This is probably due to the fact that the large model is more complex and requires more data to be trained properly.

-As a result, we decided to discard the large model and focus on the base model for the subsequent experiments.
+As a result, we decided to discard the large CamemBERT model and focus on the base CamemBERT model for the subsequent experiments.

 ##### Flaubert
 The model used for Flaubert is the `flaubert/flaubert_base_cased` model.